Kulikefu Finefeuiaki

-Kulikefu Finefeuiaki (born 21 December 2003) is a Tonga international rugby league footballer who plays as a forward for the Dolphins in the National Rugby League (NRL).
+Kulikefu Finefeuiaki (born 21 December 2003) is a Tonga international rugby league footballer from New Zealand who plays as a forward for the Dolphins in the National Rugby League (NRL).

 He previously played for the North Queensland Cowboys.

 Background

 Finefeuiaki was born in Auckland and is of Tongan and Samoan descent.
 He attended Kelston Primary School in New Zealand before moving to Ipswich, Queensland with his family at age eleven.

 In Ipswich, he played junior rugby league for the Redbank Plains Bears and attended Ipswich State High School before being signed by the North Queensland Cowboys.

 Playing career

 Early career

 In 2020 and 2021, Finefeuiaki played for the Ipswich Jets in the Mal Meninga Cup.

 In 2022, he moved to Townsville, joining the Cowboys' Young Guns squad.
 That season, he played for the Townsville Blackhawks in the Queensland Cup and Hastings Deering Colts, starting at in the Blackhawks' Colts Grand Final win over the Redcliffe Dolphins.
 In June 2022, he represented Queensland under-19 in their loss to New South Wales.